xianggebenben/GraphSL/paper.md

 The structure of our GraphSL library is depicted in \autoref{fig:overview].
 Existing graph source localization methods can be categorized into two groups: Prescribed methods and Graph Neural Networks (GNN)-based methods.

 Prescribed methods rely on hand-crafted rules and heuristics.
 For instance, LPSI propagated infection in networks and labels local peaks as source nodes [@wang2017multiple].
 NetSleuth employed the Minimum Description Length principle to identify the optimal set of source nodes and virus propagation ripple [@prakash2012spotting].
 OJC identified a set of nodes (Jordan cover) that cover all observed infected nodes with the minimum radius [@zhu2017catch].
-GCNSI utilized LPSI to enhance input and then applies Graph Convolutional Networks (GCN) for source identification [@dong2019multiple].

 GNN-based methods learn rules from graph data in an end-to-end manner by capturing graph topology and neighboring information.
-For example, IVGD introduced a graph residual scenario to make existing graph diffusion models invertible, and it devises a new set of validity-aware layers to project inferred sources to feasible regions [@IVGD_www22].
+For example, GCNSI utilized LPSI to enhance input and then applies Graph Convolutional Networks (GCN) for source identification [@dong2019multiple]; IVGD introduced a graph residual scenario to make existing graph diffusion models invertible, and it devises a new set of validity-aware layers to project inferred sources to feasible regions [@IVGD_www22].
 SLVAE used forward diffusion estimation and deep generative models to approximate source distribution, leveraging prior knowledge for generalization under arbitrary diffusion patterns [@ling2022source].

 |       Dataset      |  #Node |  #Edge | Average Degree | Has Source-Diffusion Pairs |
 |:------------------:|:------:|:------:|:--------------:|:--------------------------:|